Improving literacy at Springfield Community Primary School

 We follow a cross-curricular curriculum across all classes to ensure children can use vocabulary repetitively and in different contexts, this allows it to become more embedded in their long-term memory.
 Our English units begin with a long reading phase, with lots of different texts introduced, lots of vocabulary discussion and activities as well as role play and drama activities.

-How have you implemented Bedrock?
-What has worked successfully?
+How have you implemented Bedrock and what has worked?

 We use Bedrock as an activity in our Guided Reading sessions.
 Throughout lockdown, it was used as an online learning resource.
 We celebrate children’s successes and the progress they make in class assemblies.
 We share the words that have been learnt and we look at how we can use them in our writing.